quetzalliwrites/Intro-to-HTML-CSS-workshop/README.md

-# Intro-to-HTML-CSS-workshop
+# Intro to HTML/CSS: workshop
 This workshop is hosted by She Codes Now: https://www.meetup.com/She-Codes-Now/

-Instructor: Alejandra

-@alequetzalli
+Instructor: @alequetzalli

-alejandra_quetzalli@yahoo.com

 # Installation of a Code Editor: